Why is Phishing a Threat to Schools?

 We can help you to:

-• Put in place email filtering, web filtering and device protection.
+- Put in place email filtering, web filtering and endpoint protection.

-• Build phishing prevention into your broader cyber security and safeguarding strategy.
+- Build phishing awareness into your broader cyber security and safeguarding strategy.

 Phishing is just one part of your school’s overall cyber risk.
 To see the bigger picture and prioritise actions, we recommend starting with a cyber security health check.

-Download our School Cyber Security Health Check Checklist (PDF, opens in a new tab) to see the key areas we review, or book a consultation if you’d like Classroom365 to carry out a full review for your school or MAT.
+Download our School Cyber Security Health Check Checklist (PDF, opens in a new tab) to see the key areas we review, or book a consultation if you’d like Classroom365 to carry out a full review for your school or academy trust.